jarusll/the-logs/index.md

 - [ ] do elisp koans
 - [x] watch system crafters

-Came across `elcord-mode`, discord rich presense for emacs.
+Came across `elcord-mode`, discord rich presence for emacs.
 Looks cool.
 `recentf-mode`, remembers all the recent files.
 I am using it now.

 Just found out about `describe-symbol` in emacs.
 It gives documentation about elisp symbols.

 One thing that I really want to master in emacs is motions, moving around in buffer fast, really fast.
-Thats the thing I liked about Vim alot.
+Thats the thing I liked about Vim a lot.
 If I can make it happen here, I won't need any vi emulation modes.

 One of these days I'll draw the portal companion cube artwork.
 I got one online but it seems unethical.
 I'll make my own.